Category: The DXer.ca Blog

 Walter enjoys all aspects of the radio hobby - especially travel... and his top secret seasonal get-away (at Haida Gawii).
 Lately he has gotten into software defined radios like the Perseus - which makes his actual tonnage of radio gear somewhat lighter.
 We like his enthusiasm and dedication to the time.
 He is also handy to know if you have a headache or dislocated shoulder from falling out of the Cyprus tree!

-Colin Newell (photo at the very top of the page) - Creator of the DXer.CA web page and radio enthusiast since 1971, Colin became an electronics technician/technologist in the late seventies and early eighties.
+Colin Newell (photo left) - Creator of the DXer.CA web page and radio enthusiast since 1971, Colin became an electronics technician/technologist in the late seventies and early eighties.
 Growing up on the farm meant plenty of room for antennas.
 Modern living in the urban jungle has forced Colin to become more creative with antenna solutions.

 His primary receiver is the Drake R8 and he uses a Wellbrook ALA100 active loop for wide band reception.
 He also depends on the Kenwood R2000, a variety of portables like the Sony 7600G, the Grundig Yacht-Boy 400PE, the Eton E1 and a small pile of ultra-light portables.